Everything You Need to Know About Princeton’s Program in Algorithmic and Combinatorial Thinking (PACT)

 However, prospective participants should be mindful of certain considerations like the intensive time commitment required and that the program's exclusive focus on theoretical computer science may limit exploration into broader STEM fields.
 Additionally, virtual participants might find it challenging to fully replicate the in-person experience, potentially impacting the depth of their engagement with the program.
 Despite these considerations, the strengths of PACT in providing a rich learning environment and fostering inclusivity make it a compelling choice for those seeking a profound dive into theoretical computer science.

-Veritas AI is founded by Harvard graduate students.
-Through the programs, you get a chance to learn the fundamentals of AI/ML & work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
-In the past year, we had over 1000 students learn AI & ML with us.
-You can apply here
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
+You can apply here!

 Image Source - Princeton University Logo